yozdmr/niosh-paper/README.md

 pip install pycaret[full]
 ```

-The `requirements.txt` file is also provided, however installing the libraries directly can potentially help avoid OS or version based issues on different systems.
+The `requirements.txt` file is also provided, however installing the libraries directly can potentially help avoid OS or version based issues when setting up the libraries on a new machine.

 ## Repository Structure